ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips_en.md

 ## Change log

-The chronology of changes to operational systems is available [here](https://collaboration.cmc.ec.gc.ca/cmc/cmoi/product_guide/docs/changes_e.html).
+The chronology of changes to the Canadian Seasonal to Inter-annual Prediction System (CanSIPS) is available [here](changelog_cansips_en.md).